top of page

 As the year progresses, scholars will find that their teaching reflects the need to encourage greater freedom and experiment, both within and between disciplines.
 This is in line with the New School’s principle of the student as co-producer, with a stress upon exploratory process rather than designated outcomes.

-Individual Supervisions
+Project Supervisions

 Michael.png

-The individual encounter with an Ensemble member is the centre of our teaching model.
+The individual or small-group encounter with an Ensemble member is the centre of our teaching model.
 This emulates the University of Cambridge’s supervision system and guarantees a level of close attention from which scholars greatly benefit.
-New School students attend five such meetings over the year (usually on-line) with typically two appointed supervisors, the approach being informal, open and conversational without being casual.

-The supervision takes the form of an hour-long meeting in which a supervisor discusses a critical essay or piece of creative work that a student has recently prepared on an agreed subject.
+The supervision takes the form of an hour-long meeting in which a supervisor discusses a critical essay or piece of creative work that students have recently prepared in relation to an overall project.
 This could be an exploratory, even raw piece, which might then be further developed, qualified or challenged.
-Gatherings intensify in their frequency after the Christmas holiday and are arranged independently by the supervisor and the scholar.
+Gatherings intensify in their frequency after the Christmas holiday and are arranged independently by the supervisor and the scholars.
+The approach is informal, open and conversational without being casual.

-The total contact time per student is approximately 140 hours per academic year.
+The total contact time per student is approximately 130 hours per academic year.
 This recognises that students should be entrusted to read and collaborate freely and adventurously beyond any prescriptive curriculum remit.

 bottom of page